rhdtownsend/gyre/docs/source/ref-guide/osc-equations/dimless-form.rst

      - Description
    * - :math:`\alphagrv`
      - :nml:option:`alpha_grv`
-     - Scaling factor for gravitational potential perturbations.
+     - Scaling factor for gravitational potential perturbations in the linearized momentum equation.
 Set to 1 for normal behavior, and to 0 for the :ads_citet:`cowling:1941` approximation
    * - :math:`\alphagbc`
      - :nml:option:`alpha_gbc`
      - Scaling factor for the :math:`y_1` term in the outer